QilinZhou56/VME_Detector/README.md

 ```

 ## Application Use （Public; hosted by streamlit)
 This is the associated [URL](https://vmedetector-7bsaxaqq9o7wrahnbnbqxk.streamlit.app/). **Only upload images and explore species map EDA in this case**.
 Due to 1GB limit in streamlit cloud, real-time classification or detection, zero-shot detection, and access to local image repositories may fail in the mid of execution.
-Whenever it cracks, click **reboot** to reactivate the app.
+Whenever it cracks, click **reboot** to reactivate the app in **manage my app**.

 ## 1. Classification of Visually Similar Species